obscrivn/databasebook/_sources/intro-relational.md

 - deployment model
 - ecosystem support

-This means students should learn the ideas behind SQL and relational design, not only the buttons or interface of one product.
+This means you should learn the ideas behind SQL and relational design, not only the buttons or interface of one product.

 ## 4. Common relational database systems

-Here are a few of the most common systems students will hear about:
+Here are a few of the most common systems you will hear about:

 | System | Helpful student-level distinction |
 | --- | --- |